 The Best Sustainable Jewellery Brands

 Pippa Small was the recipient of an MBE back in 2013 for her contribution to ethical jewellery.
-The craftspeople who create her jewellery are discovered and trained by Pippa during her travels to Kabul, Burma and Bolivia, and by training them in this sector, provides them with lifelong skills that will in turn, help them take care of themselves and their respective families.
+The craftspeople who create her jewellery are discovered and trained by Pippa during her travels to Kabul, Burma and Bolivia, and by training them in this sector, provides them with lifelong skills that will in turn, help them take care of themselves and their families.
 She also works with the charity Turquoise Mountain, which works to revive arts and crafts in war-torn countries.
-Her jewellery is sold on Matches and Net-A-Porter amongst independant retailers, as well as her stand-alone store in Notting Hill.
-Pippasmall.com
+Her jewellery is sold on Matches and Net-A-Porter amongst independent retailers, as well as her stand-alone store in Notting Hill. pippasmall.com

 Emma Aitchison Jewellery